schottsfired/cjp-demo-environment/README.md

     docker-compose logs -t -f

+To stop all runnning containers, run the following command:

+    docker-compose down

 Important directories like JENKINS_HOME(s), Nginx logs, etc. are volume mapped (persisted) to the working project directory.
 Treat JENKINS_HOME directories (under ``./data/...``) with care, and consider regular backups.

 ## Post-Startup Checklist

 ### Connect Client Controllers (one time)

+1. Navigate to CJOC at http://cjp.local/cjoc and retrieve the initial admin password using ``docker exec -it cjoc cat /var/jenkins_home/secrets/initialAdminPassword``

-1. Activate CJOC at http://cjp.local/cjoc using the recommended settings
+1. Activate CJOC using the recommended settings

 2. Follow the same process for http://cjp.local/cje-prod and http://cjp.local/cje-test, again with recommended settings